-Sunday 23 April 2023
+Sunday, 23 April 2023

 Problems with the FUGE cosmological model

-After having written much about the problems that I see with the standard cosmological model, I thought it would be fair to talk about the problems with the FUGE (flat universal granular expansion) model.
+After having written much about the problems that I see with the standard cosmological model, I thought it would be fair to talk about the problems with the FUGE (flat uniform granular expansion) model.

 Fundamentally, all the FUGE model is saying is that: